 Conditions for HJIS Diploma

 If a student fulfills the graduation requirements set out by the School, they will be awarded an HJIS High School Diploma.
 An HJIS/WASC Diploma is recognised by universities worldwide.
 The conditions for the award of the HJIS High School Diploma are determined by the school and are not contingent on any external examinations.
 Requirements for HJIS High School Diploma:

 - Participation in and successful completion of six courses during Grades 11 and 12

 - An average subject grade of 3.8 out of 7 across all six courses over the two years

 - Satisfactory participation in CAS (fewer hours than those required for IB Diploma candidates).

-- Regular attendance to the classes
+- Regular class attendance

 After School Programmes (ASP)

 The Secondary School After School Program is designed to provide quality training in a variety of well-structured activities.
 The goal is to balance a challenging academic program with opportunities for self-exploration.
 Some of the ASPs at the Secondary Level are: